Jojo-armani/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18= Display all lines of the file /etc/ssh/sshd_config starting with a letter.
 19= Create a script that removes all letters c and C from input.
 22= Write a script that displays all users and their home directories, sorted by users.
+23= Write a command that finds all empty files and directories in the current directory and all sub-directories.